|Mary Craig Ministries|

 Same comments as above.
 Commercial grade (higher quality and easier to use) programs/packages.
 Some of these companies charge more than others for similar add-ons.
 Searching on Google for reviews and evaluating them yourself can help you decide which one(s) will work best for you.

 One caveat -- after installing the program you may be tempted to buy more bibles, books, ref. works and other downloads.
-These are listed in your Resources panel among your current resources with a "lock" icon which you can click to purchase.
-You can also uncheck "Show Locked Books".
 The add-ons are well integrated but pricey.
 Be careful on their sale and "bundle" prices -- they can be confusing.
-Sometimes the best way to buy is to look at their website sale catalog (www.wordsearchbible.com) and pick the bundle that has everything or most of you want.
-However, if any of the individual works in the bundle are on sale, you can end up spending more for the bundle than if you bought the same things individually.
+Sometimes the best way to buy is to look at their website sale catalog and pick the bundle that has everything or most of you want.
+However, if any of the individual works in the bundle are on sale, you can end up spending more for the bundle than if you bought the just the what you wanted individually.
 You can call them and sometimes get them to work with you on pricing, esp. if you already have some of the modules/works in a bundle you want (don't do monthly payments) AND you can find some good deals at the above (or other) store sites.
-GREAT FIND: Word Study Collection $1029 on sale for $400 as of 6/29/09.
-Spring sale ends 6/30 (but will it continue in Summer sale?).
-Still on sale as of 7/2.
 A blogger's review.

 SwordSearcher: Another popular, easy to use Bible package starting at $50.
 Scripture is the focus, all reference works/add-on scripture references link to scripture.
 The only major English translations are KJV and ASV 1901, in addition to the other usual public domain translations.
 Includes Greek texts and some less commonly available (at this price) references works and commentaries.
 Hundreds of color maps and illustrations.